TotallyInformation/uibuilder-mqtt-explorer-template/README.md

 >
 > Also note that loading a UIBUILDER template **OVERWRITES** existing files in the uibuilder instance folder.
 So be careful not to overwrite any custom code you may have already written.

+This template came out of some discussions on the [Node-RED forum about creating a web-based MQTT explorer using uibuilder](https://discourse.nodered.org/t/node-red-version-of-mqtt-explorer/99738).
+It is inspired by the [MQTT Explorer desktop application](https://mqtt-explorer.com/).

 ## Installation

 Add a uibuilder node to your Node-RED flow.
 Give it a unique name and URL.
 Then deploy the flow.
 This creates the server file system structure for the uibuilder instance.